-- The deletion process is similar for Detected Sounds, which are things like smoke alarms and broken glass.
+- The deletion process is similar for Detected Sounds, like smoke alarms and broken glass.
 You won’t see anything here if you don’t have Alexa Guard or sound-based routines enabled.

 - Deleting Smart Home Device History involves an extra step.
 Tap Manage my smart home data, scroll down on the following page, and tap One-time deletion of all history.

 How to use Alexa as a night light